TazHinkle/rust-test/README.md

 Please <b>do not</b> fork this repo.

 ## Run the example
 Open a terminal, navigate to where you cloned the project, go into the `/app` directory, and run `cargo make watch`.
-Wait for it to finish building, then open a new terminal window in the root directory of the project and run `cargo run`.
+Wait for it to finish building, then open a new terminal window in the root directory of the project and run `cargo watch -x 'run --bin rust_test'`.
 Once it finishes building, you should be able to go to [localhost:8000](http://localhost:8000) and view a very simple app that looks like this:

 ![Rust test 1](https://lvt-dev.s3-us-west-2.amazonaws.com/rust-test/rust-test-3.png)